Sydney-Informatics-Hub/intro-git/notebooks/09_branches.md

 hash (FIXME and is going back and forward between that and HEAD a problem)

-Git provides us with a better way to keep alternate versions of a single codebase - a branch
+Git provides us with a better way to keep alternate versions of a single codebase - a branch.

+In this section of the workshop, we'll just create local branches [FIXME]

 We've already been using a `main` branch.
-Let's create a new branch where we're free to break things
+Let's create a new branch where we're free to break things.

 ```bash
 $ git checkout -b development